What connects Tsarska Bistritsa and the Mount Musala Peak?

 2. Bus from Plovdiv:

 Since Plovdiv is farther, bus services run only once a day from Plovdiv to Borovets.
-The two-hour ten-minutes ride is about 10 Euros.
+The two-hour ten-minute ride is about 10 Euros.
 A slightly longer route if you choose to go through Samokov, the trip cost won’t differ much, just the trip will be over 5 hours long.

 3. Bus from Samokov: